 Watch a Sunset or Sunrise: Walk or drive to a spot you know gives you a good view and watch the colourful spectacle.

 If you have a free hour or two, make an effort to get outside into nature rather than hanging out on the couch.
 Chances are you will feel better and happier too knowing you have used your time wisely.

-Go for a Walk Along the Coast – Take in the smell of the salt air as you take off your shoes to feel the sand between your toes and the cold sea water on your legs.
+Go for a Walk Along the Coast: Take in the smell of the salty air as you take off your shoes to feel the sand between your toes and the cold seawater on your legs.
 If it’s warm enough, go for a swim and treat all your senses.
-Grab your snorkel so you can get in touch with the natural world under the water line.
+Grab your snorkel so you can get in touch with the natural world under the waterline.